Fraud Blocker

 The myths and generalities of training based on generations aren’t helpful.
 It’s time to move beyond generations as a means of segregating an audience and training and embrace a more holistic approach to workplace learning.

 Knowing your audience and the content is the only thing that will help you create better training, both technical and non-technical.
-It’s time to let go of the unfounded beliefs about generational differences (even if your experience says it’s right) in learning and instead invest in creating a culture that values continuous improvement and professional development.
+It’s time to let go of the unfounded beliefs about generational differences (even if your experience says it’s correct) in learning and instead invest in creating a culture that values continuous improvement and professional development.

 Here are some of the strategies that will help you create better training and move beyond generational training: